oikawac/Projects/README.md

 Rotor
   This is an App developed for iPhone written in Swift targeting iOS 11.0.
 This code is very old and does not run on modern phones but can be launched in an XCode simulator of an iPhone 6 or higher running iOS 11.0.

-  This was an early project the code is bad.
+This was an early high school project the code is bad.